Mountchicken/Efficient-Deep-Learning/Code_Efficiently.md

     ![img](images/img8.JPG)

 # 5. Use Grammarly to check your writing
 - [Grammarly](https://app.grammarly.com/) is the favorite tool for article writers and bloggers.
-It can automatically check your spell or grammar error and provide corresponding fix.
-It's free of charge with limited functions but is enough for people like us.
+It can automatically check your spell or grammar error and provide a corresponding fix.
+It is free of charge with limited functions but is enough for people like us.
 ![img](images/img7.png)

-# 6. Serch on stackoverflow first
+# 6. Search on StackOverflow first
-- When you encounter a bug a need a solution, serch on [stackoverflow](https://stackoverflow.com/) first.
-Stackoverflow provides the most comprehensive solution and almost all your questions can be answered here.
+- When you encounter a bug and need a solution, search on [StackOverflow](https://stackoverflow.com/) first.
+StackOverflow provides the most comprehensive solution, and almost all your questions can be answered here.
 <img src='images/img9.jpg' width=300><img src='images/img10.jpg' width=300>